muratk3n/thirdwave/en/tweets/2020/week40.md

 needed, 1604 million tons
 ```

-Required litihum is over 90 TIMES of what is available in reserves.
+Required lithium is over 90 TIMES of what is available in reserves.

 ---